 Adjust brightness upward

-Fixes when not reconnecting to network after sleep (i.e. forgets the network)
+Fixes when not reconnecting to a network after sleep (i.e., forgets the network)

 Still odd, but remarkably effective.
 See instructions above under “Data throughput suddenly stops.”